j8r/crystal-object-send/README.md

 Similar to the Ruby's `Object#send`.

-Here macros are used to build a pseudo interpreter.
+Here macros and the `Crystal::Parser` are used to build a pseudo interpreter.

 ## Disclaimer